Interested in working on this research direction? Apply for our coaching

 If you’re interested in exploring how values change over time, you could also explore our profiles on historical persistence and contingency and the most important historical trends.

-Our profiles on wild animal welfare and AI sentience, moral status and rights may also be relevant.
+You could also explore our profiles on wild animal welfare and AI sentience, moral status and rights.

 Contributors